-case applied because reducing the number of obligations would then treat nonfresh obligations as fresh, thereby providing a way to postpone their satisfaction.
-If the exhaled obligations are non-fresh $(m \neq \top)$ , we check that if the current state holds non-fresh obligations ( $\mathcal{F}[o] < \mathcal{B}[o]$ ), their measure decreased w.r.t. the prestate measure of the enclosing method or loop, provided by the map $P \in \mathbf{obl} \to \mathbb{V}$ .
-In both cases, we remove the exhaled obligations from the state and adjust the number of fresh obligations to maintain the invariant mentioned in Sec.
+For the rest of the operation, let us first consider the case that we exhale obligations, that is, 0 < n.
+If the exhaled obligations are fresh (indicated by $m = \top$), we check that there are enough fresh obligations available or that there are no non-fresh obligations.
+In the former case, the fresh obligations are given away.
+In the latter case, the exhale gives away all available fresh obligations and obtains some credits.
+It would be unsound to exhale fresh obligations if neither case applied because reducing the number of obligations would then treat non-fresh obligations as fresh, thereby providing a way to postpone their satisfaction.
+If the exhaled obligations are non-fresh $(m \neq \top)$, we check that if the current state holds non-fresh obligations ($\mathcal{F}[o] < \mathcal{B}[o]$), their measure decreased w.r.t. the prestate measure of the enclosing method or loop, provided by the map $P \in \mathbf{obl} \to \mathbb{V}$.
+In both cases, we remove the exhaled obligations from the state and adjust the number of fresh obligations to maintain the invariants mentioned in Sec.
 4.1.

-Let us now consider the case that we exhale credits, that is, $n \leq 0$ .
-In this case, the assertions in both branches of the conditional hold trivially (recall that $0 \leq \mathcal{F}[o]$ ).
+If we exhale credits (that is, $n \leq 0$), the assertions in both branches of the conditional hold trivially (recall that $0 \leq \mathcal{F}[o]$).
 Giving away fresh credits increases the number of fresh obligations, and giving away any credits always increases the number of obligations.
 It is therefore preferable to make all credits in assertions fresh.

 Creation and Cancellation of Credits.
 A sends-credit for a channel c is created by exhaling a sends-obligation for c in a state that holds no such obligation.
-However, the inverse operation-canceling an obligation with a credit-is not permitted.
+However, the inverse operation-canceling an obligation with a credit- is not permitted.
 That is, inhaling a credit in a state that holds a corresponding obligation, or inhaling an obligation in a state that holds a corresponding credit leads to a verification error.
-It would be unsound to create a credit by exhaling an obligation with a small measure and then cancel the credit with an obligation that has a larger measure.
-This would effectively increase the measure of the obligation and, thus, provide a way to postpone the satisfaction of the obligation indefinitely.
-Even if the obligation resulting from creating a credit and the obligation used to cancel the credit had the same measure, one could postpone the satisfaction of the obligation indefinitely by arranging a sequence of threads where each thread obtains a credit from its successor to cancel its own obligation, creating another obligation in the successor, and so on.
+It would be unsound to create a credit by exhaling an obligation with a small measure and then cancel the credit